-A concentration on specific themes and/or methods of writing such as nature writing, film scripts, or scientific writing.
+A concentration on specific themes and/or methods of writing such as nature writing or film scripts.
 Topics will vary with each offering.

 ENGL406 Writing for the Professions

 Technical and business report writing emphasizing problem analysis, feasibility studies, proposals, progress reports, and instructions.